TrebledJ/trebledj.github.io/content/posts/programming/digital-audio-synthesis/2023-05-24-digital-audio-synthesis-for-dummies-part-3.md

 <sup>How a timer frequency is derived from the clock signal.
 (Diagram adapted from uPesy.^[[How do microcontroller timers work?](https://www.upesy.com/blogs/tutorials/how-works-timers-in-micro-controllers) – A decent article on timers.
 Diagrams are in French though.])</sup>
 {.caption}

 Here, the clock signal is first divided by a prescaler of 2, then further "divided" by an auto-reload of 6.
-On every overflow (arrow shooting up), the timer triggers an interrupt.
-Thus, the timer runs at $\frac{1}{12}$ the speed of the clock.
+On every overflow (arrow shooting up), the timer triggers an *interrupt*.
+In this case, the timer runs at $\frac{1}{12}$ the speed of the clock.

 These interrupts can trigger functionality such as DMA transfers (explored later) and ADC conversions.^[The extent of timer events depends on hardware support.
 Timers can do a lot on ST boards.
 For other brands, you may need to check the datasheet or reference manual.]
 Heck, they can even be used to trigger other timers!